A brief guide to fix ERR_CONNECTION_REFUSED in Chrome.

 #1.
 Verify the website status:

-Majority of the times, Chrome displays the above error because it is unable to load the website.
+The first step to solve ERR_CONNECTION_REFUSED error is to check the website status.
+The majority of the time, Chrome displays the above error because it is unable to load the website.
 So it’s important to check the site status first.
 The best way is to check the site status is:

 - Verify whether the site is able to open on other browsers to not